-We are the UK’s largest light rail operator, with the single biggest network in partnership with Amey – the Docklands Light Railway – and also operating Nottingham’s tram network.
+We are the UK’s largest light rail operator, with the single biggest network in partnership with Amey – the Docklands Light Railway as well as the UK’s biggest tram network, Greater Manchester Metrolink (again, with Amey), and also operating Nottingham’s tram network.
 We also deliver one in three of all rail passenger journeys on Thameslink, Great Northern, Gatwick Express, Southern, London Midland and Southeastern railway networks.

 In partnership with Go Ahead, Keolis has introduced more than 25% of all new rolling stock across the UK network since privatisation – more than any other operator group.
 The 140mph high speed “Javelin” service operated on HS1 by Keolis’ Southeastern rail franchise carried 2.4 million people during the London 2012 Olympics.

 Record customer satisfaction in Nottingham

 Keolis operates Nottingham’s NET (Nottingham Express Transit) tram network and it has the highest satisfaction score of all of the UK’s light rail systems – 98% – in the 2016 study by Transport Focus.
 In 2015 the network doubled in size to 32 kilometers with the opening of NET’s second and third lines.
 The network now carries 12.5 million passengers a year.

 NET includes a number of innovative features that make it one of the most advanced light rail networks in the UK, many introduced by Keolis.
 These include an increase in depot space and new control systems - resulting in an increase in the number of trams on the system from six to eight per hour.